trumpetx/ChatLootBidder/README.md

 * `/loot maxbid 10000` Sets the max bid value at 10000 instead of the default: 5000.
 You can thank very mean raiders for the need to create this setting :P.
   * The minimum bid is not settable via the interactive chat, but you can modify it in your addon lua settings.
 It is 1 by default.
 * `/loot autostage` Toggle the 'auto-stage' mode which pops up a staging window when you loot a boss
-* `/loot autostageloot` Sets the loot level when auto-staging loot in the GUI window 0-5 (gray-legendary, 4 by default)
+* `/loot autostageloot 4 5` Sets the loot level when auto-staging loot in the GUI window 0-5 (gray-legendary); min=4, max=5 by default
 * `/loot breakties` (on by default) only used by DKP mode to optionally (not) break ties for bids and let the ML looter decide how to proceed.
 Breaking ties uses `/random 100` to break ties while displaying the end result to the raid.
 * `/loot dkp` to change to DKP mode (on by default)
   * This mode uses maxbid/minbid and parses numbers sent by raiders to determine who wins a given loot item